Wednesday, 7 June 2017

 Hello there and welcome to "The Sun Machine Is Coming Down", the website formerly known as "The Jason Shergold Music Collector Site" or "TWFKATJSMCS" for short.
 Prince fans should get that reference.

-This blog features articles about a variety of bands and singers, covering Punk to Prog, Pop to Art Rock and beyond, and how to go (more or less) about collecting their records.
-In the main, the articles will be aimed at people trying to get a collection together from scratch or how to fill in gaps in your collection, looking at shortcuts to doing so where they exist.
-Some articles will be a bit more specialised, with features of video releases, Japanese pressings, etc., whilst others will be a straight run through the albums and the singles, where career spanning boxsets for that artist just don't exist - or are too expensive.
+This blog features articles about a genre-stretching variety of bands and singers, covering Punk to Prog, Pop to Art Rock and beyond, and how to go (more or less) about collecting their records.
+In the main, the articles will be aimed at people trying to get a collection together from scratch or how to fill in gaps in your collection easily, looking at shortcuts to doing so where they exist.
+Some articles will be a bit more specialised, with features of video releases, Japanese pressings, etc., whilst others will be a straight run through of the albums and the singles, where career spanning boxsets for that artist just don't exist - or are too expensive.
 As it's built using a Blogger template, it can - at times - look a bit DIY, just think of it as the internet version of "Sniffin' Glue".

-As a UK based music fan, most of these articles will generally revolve around UK discographies, but not necessarily just for UK bands.
+As a UK based collector, most of these articles will generally revolve around UK discographies, but not necessarily just for UK bands.
 Although for some artists featured, their discographies will continue to grow, the post-iTunes scenario is that you can more or less guess what formats albums and singles will be released on nowadays, so these blogs in the main will help to fill in the holes when multiple physical formats were all the rage.

 The blog will be updated at least once every month, usually with an update expected to occur during the middle of each month...any later blogs to be published that month will appear at random as the weeks progress.
 You will be able to click on older editions using the menu buttons in the top right.

-The blog is also home to my "novel within a website", 'How I Learned To Hate Record Collecting', looking at the workings of the UK record industry, and how despite record collecting being a hobby that can bankrupt you, it's too hard to give it up.
+The blog is also home to my "novel within a website", 'How I Learned To Hate Record Collecting', looking at the workings of the UK record industry, and how despite record collecting being a hobby that can bankrupt you, remains too hard to give it up.
 Click on any month from 2014 to view one of the twelve parts that form the whole article.
 And also check out my online photo collection of tour t-shirts, the accurately titled "Rock & Roll T Shirts" by clicking here: rockandrolltshirts.smugmug.com.

 Please note: If you ever notice "newer" pages listed top right, this will be the new issue "in progress" - if you click on it, the whole page will not load.
 When the new issue is ready, it will be mentioned on this page.
 You can click on previous years tabs to get previous articles.
 Once you have selected that year, you can click on a different month to look at different acts.